jpbarrette/pandoc-confluence-writer/README.md

 # Installation

-Just download the file JATS.lua and put it in a convenient location.
+Just download the file `confluence.lua` and put it in a convenient location.
 Pandoc includes a lua interpreter, so lua need not be installed separately.
 You need at least Pandoc version 1.13, released August 2014 (this release adds --template support for custom writers).

 # Usage